 Can Your Dog Thrive on Vegan Dog Food?
 A Very Public Case Study

-As veganism becomes more mainstream, many pet parents are looking into vegan / plant-based diets as an option for their dogs.
+As veganism becomes more mainstream, many pet parents are looking into the option of vegan dog food for their beloved pets.

 The conversion to veganism for humans comes down to a variety of reasons but the majority for animal welfare reasons and a moral desire to protect the planet .
 It naturally follows that to consider the moral implications and environmental sustainability of the diets our dogs are also enjoying.